asmithdigital/raads-digital/_components/date-picker.md

 ## Accessibility

 1. Do not hijack the cursor by automatically moving the cursor to the next input.
 The user must always be in control.
+2. Validation message must specify which field is in error state (eg 'Please enter a valid day and year'), and must not rely on colour alone to indicate error state.
 1. All form input validation for date picker inherit from [form inputs]({{site.baseurl}}/components/form-inputs).